dalong0514/readnotes/20200201读书笔记/2020103Build-an-API-with-LaravelR00.md

 Here, you will get the oldest authors first, descending until the youngest author in the collection.

-Pagination
+Pagination.
 Pagination is another feature that can have great benefits, especially if you have large sets of data that can be quite a strain on the system to query.
 You can paginate the results and do the queries in smaller chunks, letting the API consumer do the work of progressing through the pagination.
 The way pagination is done in the JSON:API specification is through a links object in the root of the response document.
 The links object must have the following members used for pagination links:

 • first - which is the first page of data.